qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/pro.md

 Currently, QFluentWidgets Pro includes the following components, and more components being added in the future.

-Check out this [▶ example video](https://youtu.be/4Udpxu5D9MQ?si=Lod-vCqL1dhmaztQ) that shows off what Pro are capable of.
-You can also download the demo `PyQt-Fluent-Widgets-Pro-Gallery.7z` from [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases).
+Check out this [▶ example video](https://www.bilibili.com/video/BV14e411Y75d) that shows off what Pro are capable of.
+You can also download the demo `PyQt-Fluent-Widgets-Pro-Gallery.zip` from [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases).

 ### Basic Inputs